frankelavsky/academic_homepage/index.md

 ## My background

-Before embarking on a PhD I was a staff software engineer at Visa on their Data Experience team and lead contributor to the accessibility efforts of their [first open source library](https://github.com/visa/visa-chart-components), [Visa Chart Components](https://developer.visa.com/pages/chart-components).
+Before embarking on a PhD I was a staff software engineer at Visa on their Data Experience team and lead contributor to the accessibility efforts of their first open source library, [Visa Chart Components](https://github.com/visa/visa-chart-components).
 We were able to do some pretty extraordinary things together and I am fortunate to have worked alongside such world-class folks.

 Prior to Visa I had a high-octane 2 years at Northwestern University working for Research Computing Services providing data visualization support to over two dozen research projects across a wide range of disciplines.
-Several of my projects [won awards](https://www.frank.computer/cv/#awards) and have been featured in over 2 dozen research publications (including the privilege of being uncredited in the [2017 Nobel Lecture on Physics](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.90.040502)), 50+ web articles, 4 PhD theses, 6 graduate courses, and 2 textbooks.
+Several of my projects [won awards](https://www.frank.computer/cv/#awards) and have been featured in over a dozen research publications (including the privilege of being uncredited in the [2017 Nobel Lecture on Physics](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.90.040502)), 50+ web articles, 4 PhD theses, 6 graduate courses, and 2 textbooks.

-In my early career (before Northwestern), I worked in federal policy analyzing large, complex datasets and building tools for lawyers and policymakers.
+In my early career (before Northwestern), I worked in federal policy analyzing large, complex medicare/medicaid datasets and building visualization tools for lawyers and policymakers.

 ## Featured <a href="{{ "/projects/" | relative_url }}">Projects</a>